Critical dynamics and phase transition of a strongly interacting warm spin-gas: Introduction

-Investigation of new phases of matter has long captured much scientific interest \cite{Ben-Lev2020, Harris162, Charles_Adams2020, Choi_2017, time_crystal, terahertz_pt_hoot_vapor, Nonequilibrium_PT_Rydberg, Post2018, Nonequilibrium_PT_Rydberg2, Toskovic_2016, Janzen_Engel_2010, Maass2020, Zhang1582}.
+Investigation of correlated states of matter and their macroscopic phases are at the frontier of inter-disciplinary physical research.
 The macroscopic phase of interacting particles is determined by an interplay between the energy and the entropy of the system.
 When the entropy dominates, the system becomes disordered whereas, for energy dominated system, the ordered phase dominates as it minimizes the free energy \cite{Mermin502, StatisticalMechanics}.
 Various phases are commonly described by macroscopic order-parameters such as density, conductivity, or magnetization.
 The transition between different phases is commonly accompanied by non-analytic behavior of some properties of the system, \textit{e.g.}, the susceptibility, correlation length, and time.
 These non-analytic properties are often associated with critical exponents, which can be categorized into universality classes that depend only on robust properties, such as the dimensionality and symmetries of the system \cite{Mermin502, StatisticalMechanics,PT_Schneider_1973}.
+Although first discussed in the context of equilibrium statistical mechanics, phase transitions with characteristic critical exponents commonly appear also in driven, non-equilibrium systems, and the properties of these transitions are often quite different from those of equilibrium systems \cite{marro2005nonequilibrium,henkel2008non}.

+Spin systems are used as key examples for magnetic phase transitions as they are often relatively easy to study \cite{Glauber1963time, blundell2001magnetism, Carrasquilla2017, Gyorffy_1985, collins1989magnetic}.
+In condensed matter systems, strong interactions between neighboring spins can overcome their entropy and consequent with ordered magnetic phases, as manifested in the rich phase diagrams of a wide range of materials and temperatures \cite{FERR, Sato49, ATIQ20155262,pt_Iron}.
+In gaseous systems in contrast, the particles typically interact sporadically, leading to prevalence of entropy over the interaction energy and consequent with a magnetically disordered phase.
+Only at ultra-cold temperatures in which entropy is sufficiently low and quantum effects become dominant, atomic gases can exhibit magnetically ordered phase \cite{Jo1521, Simon2011}.
+As atomic gases feature both long spin lifetimes and high degree of control by optical means, they have prominent applications in physical studies of equilibrium and non-equilibrium critical phenomena \cite{Mazurenko2017, PhysRevX.8.021069, Bernien2017, Gross995}.
+However, non-trivial phases of optically controlled spin gases at ambient conditions have never been characterized.